Avidia Bank

-Avidia Bank is an American mutual community bank headquartered in Hudson, Massachusetts.
+Avidia Bank is a Massachusetts-chartered stock savings bank headquartered in Hudson, Massachusetts.
 It was founded in 2007 when it was formed by a merger between Hudson Savings Bank and Westborough Bank.

 History

 Avidia Bank was formed as a result of a merger between Hudson Savings Bank and Westborough Bank.
 This merger arose from an agreement between Assabet Valley Bancorp, the parent of Hudson Savings Bank, and Westborough Financial Services Inc., the owner of Westborough Bank.

 The agreement stated that all employees would retain employment, the mutual holding company Westborough Financial Services Inc. would be eliminated, and there would be a complete name change of the newly established financial institution.
 It was also decided that the bank would be headquartered in Hudson, MA.

 During mid-2019, Avidia Bank underwent a rebranding that involved updating its logo, adopting new color schemes, and introducing the tagline, "Honest to Goodness TM."
 As part of the rebranding campaign, the bank launched two commercials featuring new characters, one with a duration of 40 seconds and 20 seconds.

 Avidia announced that former Rockland Trust executive, Robert Cozzone, would succeed Mark R. O'Connell as President and CEO.